SamuelRHirst/Bioinformatics/Tutorials/HiFi_Genomics.md

 ```
 Next, we can add more useful annotations using [Interproscan](https://www.ebi.ac.uk/interpro/search/sequence/) and [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

+Note on April 3 2023, I tried rerunning this part, but Interproscan was giving me issues so I just used BLAST.
+That is likely sufficient for our goal here.

 You first need to obtain a Uniprot protein database of reference organisms for Blast.
 I chose Acarol Cadam Ctigris Ohannah Telegans and combined their uniprot files into a single FASTA file combined_uniprot.fasta

 Interproscan